Odiyan Retreat Center

-Other Buddhist practices are woven into daily life such as morning practice before breakfast Monday to Saturday, meal prayers, and monthly early evening practices in the Temples.
+Other Buddhist practices are woven into daily life such as morning practice Monday to Saturday, meal prayers, plus early evening practices in the Temples four times a month.

-Monday through Saturday – Breakfast 6:20 am.
-Lunch at Noon.
-Dinner at 6:30 pm.
-Residents are welcome to cook their own meals on Sunday or use left-overs.
-We have a huge kitchen, a well -stocked pantry and always lots of home grown fruits and vegetables.
+Sunday: Residents are welcome to cook their own meals or use left-overs.
+We have a huge kitchen, a well stocked pantry and always lots of home grown fruits and vegetables.

 What if I’m not vegetarian?